WARP-LUTs -- Walsh-Assisted Relaxation for Probabilistic Look Up Tables: Introduction

 Nevertheless, such approaches do not directly address the intrinsic computational cost of numerical multiplication.
 To overcome this limitation, multiplication-free architectures have been proposed, including binary neural networks~\cite{hubara2016binarized,qin2020binary} and other bit-level summation models~\cite{chen2020addernet,elhoushi2021deepshift,nguyen2024bold}.
 However, efficient inference on logic gate–based hardware requires mapping such abstract computations into executable logic, which incurs significant overhead.

 Within the domain of multiplication-free models, Weightless Neural Networks~(WNNs)~\cite{aleksander2009brief} represent a distinct class that overcomes this limitation.
-Instead of relying on weighted connections, WNNs employ lookup tables~(LUTs) with binary values to drive neural activity, allowing them to capture highly nonlinear behaviors while avoiding arithmetic operations altogether.
+Instead of relying on weighted connections, WNNs employ look-up tables~(LUTs) with binary values to drive neural activity during inference, allowing them to capture highly nonlinear behaviors while avoiding arithmetic operations altogether.
 Although state-of-the-art models achieve remarkable performance on small-scale tasks, their scalability remains constrained---whether due to limited expressiveness~\cite{susskind2023uleen}, reliance on gradient approximations~\cite{bacellar2024differentiable}, double-exponential growth in parameter requirements~\cite{petersen2022deep,petersen2024convolutional}, or large discretization gaps~\cite{kim2023deep,yousefi2025mind}, describing an accuracy mismatch between the training using relaxations and discrete inference.

-We overcome these issues by proposing \textbf{\underline{W}alsh-\underline{A}ssisted \underline{R}elaxation for \underline{P}robabilistic \underline{L}ook \underline{U}p \underline{T}ables~(WARP-LUTs)}, based on differentiable relaxation similar to Differentiable Logic Gate Networks~(DLGN)~\cite{petersen2022deep}.
-Publishing our code will bridge the gap created by the lack of publicly available convolutional DGN implementations for the community~\cite{yousefi2025mind}.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a relaxation of the Walsh-Hadamard decomposition, providing a compact and differentiable parameterization of a deep WNN enabling an exponential reduction in the number of required parameters compared to DLGNs. \item Through single-exponential parameter scaling in LUT-input size, this not only increases expressiveness~\cite{carneiro2019exact}, but also maps directly to modern FPGA primitives, such as LUT-$6$ blocks, promising more efficient deployment on such hardware. \item A Gumbel reparameterization scheme is presented.
+We overcome these issues by proposing \textbf{\underline{W}alsh-\underline{A}ssisted \underline{R}elaxation for \underline{P}robabilistic \underline{LUTs}~(WARP-LUTs)}, based on differentiable relaxation similar to Differentiable Logic Gate Networks~(DLGN)~\cite{petersen2022deep}.
+Publishing our code will bridge the gap created by the lack of publicly available convolutional DLGN implementations for the community~\cite{yousefi2025mind}.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose representing Boolean functions with the Walsh--Hadamard~(WH) transform~\cite{kunz1979equivalence}, providing a compact and differentiable parameterization of a deep WNN enabling an exponential reduction in the number of parameters compared to DLGNs. \item Through single-exponential parameter scaling in LUT-input size, this not only increases expressiveness~\cite{carneiro2019exact}, but also maps directly to modern FPGA primitives, such as LUT-$6$ blocks, promising more efficient deployment on such hardware. \item A Gumbel reparameterization scheme is presented.
 This yields a smoother loss landscape, better alignment between training and inference, faster convergence, and a reduced discretization gap. \item Experiments show the versatility and efficacy of our approach compared to previous methods. \end{itemize}